Heather Scott

-Heather Scott is an American biologist, businesswoman, and far-right politician serving as a Republican member of the Idaho House of Representatives from the 1st district.
+Heather Scott is an American biologist, businesswoman, and politician serving as a Republican member of the Idaho House of Representatives from the 1st district.
+She has been a member of the Idaho House since 2014.
+She is the Co-Chair of the Idaho Freedom Caucus.

 Early life and education

-Born in Ohio, Scott earned a Bachelor of Arts degree in biology from the University of Akron.
+Born in Ohio, Scott earned a Bachelor of Science degree in biology from the University of Akron.

 Career

 She was employed in the field of fisheries and aquatic biology for over 15 years related to the Federal Energy Regulatory Commission re-licensing and operations of hydroelectric facilities.